GeoscienceAustralia/hiperseis/seismic/gps_corrections/README.md

 There are tools to identify the existence of a GPS clock error on a station, and for analyzing the clock errors to generate clock time corrections.

-The clock error identification script are automated batch scripts based on the following techniques:
+The clock error identification scripts are automated batch scripts based on the following techniques:
 * relative travel-time (TT) residuals
 * ambient noise cross-correlation between station pairs